cobleg/FacilityBenchmarking/Integration-cost-estimation.md

 Note that the year subscript recognises the age and vintage of the technologies deployed in the electrical power system in a given year.
 The underlying assumptions are:
 1. That efficiency increases over successive vintages of each technology.
-2. Efficiency decreases with age of facilities of
+2. Efficiency decreases with age of facilities of each technology type with different rates of degradation across technologies.

 ### Screening curves
 Screening curves define the annual cost of facilities by `firm technology` over the period of a full year